HealthScreening/HealthScreeningBot/docs/docs/guides/command-execution-space.md

+!!! warning
+    The site has moved to http://pokestarfan.ga/.
+This site will no longer be updated.

 # Running Commands

 The health screening bot allows commands to be run anywhere, **including in bot DMs**. **_Bot owners cannot access any